Tommycik/Progetto_PP_TC_Blob/README.md

 images/input_4096.png
 ```

-If the larger files are missing,  they are generated from the 512 by 512 base image.
+If the larger files are missing they are generated from the 512 by 512 base image.
 The generated images are used to study resolution scaling with the same source content.

 ## Graphical mode